APHRC-DSE/INSPIRE-Mental-Health-Project-Integrating-and-Harmonizing-Longitudinal-Data/README.md

 │
 ├── images                 <- Images folder for any images to be used in the README files │
+├── assets                 <- Folder for evidence products
+│
 ├── data                   <- Delivarable 1: A brief description of how we obtained the datasets and │                             how they can be accessed.
 │   ├── primary